paseto-standard/paseto-spec/docs/02-Implementation-Guide/05-API-UX.md

 processing them--this is almost certainly an oversight rather than a deliberate choice.

-When it *is* a deliberate choice, users should be given the opportunity to deliberately remove this header from the Builder and Parser.
+When it *is* a deliberate choice, users should be given the opportunity to deliberately remove this claim from the Builder and Parser.